cooljaxsonsnow/cooljaxsonsnow/README.md

 # Hi there! 👋 I'm [Your Name]

 Welcome to my GitHub profile!
-I'm a [Your Profession/Role], passionate about [Your Interests/Fields of Expertise].
+I'm a Senior FullStack Developer, passionate about Blockchain Technology.
 I enjoy working on exciting projects and sharing knowledge with the community.

 ## 🔧 Technologies & Tools